 - If an "is not present" assertion auto-heals to a different element that matches the Configure Find settings, the assertion will fail.

 This behavior could result in false passes and false failures.
-If you do not want an assertion to auto-heal to a different element, you can select "Disable auto-heal."
+If you do not want an assertion to auto-heal to a different element, make sure "Disable auto-heal" is selected.